anthonysecco/WiCAN-Ford-Transit/README.md

 This project intends to:
 1) Supplement real-time vehicle data not shown (or poorly displayed) on the instrument panel.
+2) Store historical data for graphic and trip management.
-2) Provide actionable data to Home Assistant for automations.
+3) Provide actionable data to Home Assistant for automations.

 It does **not** intend to:
 1) Replace commercial OBDII diagnostic tools (e.g., FORScan, OBDwiz).